ramsateesh/ud036_StarterCode/README.md

 # Install

 Go to [ud036_StarterCode](https://github.com/ramsateesh/ud036_StarterCode) and clone to your apache htdocs folder.
+Rename the folder ud036_StarterCode to movies.

 # Quickstart